Angelite

 Be aware of wrongfull quality grading

 It’s commonplace in the crystal industry to cut cheap cabochons from any kind of Angelite without applying any kind of grading for high-quality material.
-Frecuently you can find cabochons made from completely unsuitable material full of brown and white impurities.
+Frequently you can find cabochons made from completely unsuitable material full of brown and white impurities.
 Unscrupulous dealers take advantage of the lack of knowledge of crystal shops, jewelers, and final clients and market such low-grade and even trashy material as Tripple A top-grade material.

 Pricing